Vito Nunziante: Participation in the wars against the French

-As general
+As a general

 In August 1815, after the restoration of the Bourbon and the exile of Murat, he was appointed commander of the 5th territorial division (which by that time had whole Calabria and expertise of that area), and moved its headquarters from Monteleone to Tropea.
 On October 9, he heard the news of the landing of Gioacchino Murat's troops in an attempt to regain power and its subsequent capture.
 Following these events, it was commissioned by the government to appoint the military court which was to judge the former king and later sentenced him to death.
 On 12 April 1816 he obtained the title of Marquess of Cirello; and later (20 July 1819) the degree of lieutenant general; his appointment as Knight Grand Cross of the Order of St. George; the post of civil commissioner and the power of alter ego, who equated her orders to those of the sovereign.

 In this age it took care to suppress the Carbonari in Calabria succeeding admirably and worked actively against the banditry; He was also able to make open a road between Monteleone and Reggio Calabria.
 On 4 July 1820 he was appointed by letter of the king as commander of 4th territorial division, which included Salerno and Basilicata, and remained at this position at which he tried to oppose erupted motions for the granting of the constitution.
 Schieratosi later in favor of the constitution with a letter published in the Journal Constitution of the Kingdom of the Two Sicilies was then appointed on 17 November 1820 the commander of the territorial division of Syracuse and then on 9 December of the same year as General Commander of the Sicilian Army.
 Also the same year, he was initiated into masonry with his son, without formalities, in the Loggia "Damon and Pythian" of Syracuse.
 During the restoration he was involved by General Carrascosa, exiled, in a controversy over the failure to repression of the uprisings.

 In early April 1821 he was called to be part of the temporary Government Council and from 30 July 1822 took charge of the army's reorganization with the office of inspector general of infantry and cavalry of the line.
 When King Francis I ascended to the throne in 1825, he was appointed Knight of the Royal Order of St. George and the General Commander of the Army of the Two Sicilies.
 Additionally, he was also given additional staff and as a bonus, 460 ducats monthly, all of which was paid by Ferdinand himself.
 When Ferdinand II came to the throne in 1830, Nunziante was appointed Lieutenant (governor) of Sicily, awaiting Leopold of Bourbon to assume the role.
 In this short period he managed to win the affection and respect of the various components of the people.
 Later he obtained the dignity of a minister and the first since the King of the whole army, which earned him the assumption of the supreme command of the Continental Army.